LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 #include "axom/core.hpp"
 ```

-Axom also generates a config header file containing most of the compiler defines related to the configured axom.
+Axom also generates a config header file containing most of the compiler defines related to the configured Axom.
 This file is located in ``axom/config.hpp``.
 For example, to guard MPI-related code, we would use the ``AXOM_USE_MPI`` as follows:
 ```cpp
 #include "axom/config.hpp"